Lucas Zelarayán: Columbus Crew

 On 20 December 2019, Zelarayán moved to Major League Soccer side Columbus Crew for $8 million.
 Zelarayán made his debut against New York City FC, scoring the match-winning goal in the 56th minute.
 He was named the league's Newcomer of the Year at the end of the 2020 regular season.
 In the 2020 MLS Cup final, Zelarayán scored two goals and assisted on another in Columbus' 3–0 win over Seattle Sounders FC to help them win their second ever MLS Cup title.
 Zelarayán was named the MLS Cup Most Valuable Player after his performance.

-During the 2021 MLS season, Zelarayán scored a total of five free kick goals, with two of them coming in one game vs New York City FC.
+During the 2021 MLS season, Zelarayán scored a total of five free-kick goals, with two of them coming in one game vs New York City FC.
 Both free kick goals turned out to be crucial for the Crew, as they ended up winning 2–1, with the game winning free kick coming in the 5th minute of second half stoppage time, which earned Zelarayán recognition as MLS Player of the Week.
-Zelarayán was named MLS Player of the Week a second time in the 2021 season after scoring 2 goals in a 3–1 victory against DC United.
+Zelarayán was named MLS Player of the Week a second time in the 2021 season after scoring 2 goals in a 3–1 victory against D.C.
+United.
 Zelarayán finished the year leading the club in both goals and assists with twelve and seven respectively.

-On 2 December 2021, it was announced that Zelarayán had signed a contract extension with the Crew, keeping him with Columbus through the 2024 Major League Soccer season with an option for 2025.
+At the end of the season, it was announced that Zelarayán had signed a contract extension with the Crew, keeping him with Columbus through the 2024 Major League Soccer season with an option for 2025.

-On 30 March 2022, Zelarayán was voted MLS Player of the Month.
-On 5 October, Zelarayán scored the longest free kick goal in MLS history since the statistic has been tracked; a 56 yard attempt during a match against Charlotte FC.
-That goal marked his 17th goal from outside of the penalty area since joining the league in 2020, more than double of any other player in the league.
+The 2022 season began promisingly for Zelarayán as he scored four goals in the first three games of the season, including a free kick goal as part of his brace in a 3–3 draw against the San Jose Earthquakes.
+After a fast start in the month of March, which included being named MLS Player of the Month, recurring injury issues were a potential factor in his goalless streak, which lasted for 12 consecutive matches before he scored in the Hell Is Real derby against FC Cincinnati on 17 July.
+On 5 October, Zelarayán scored a 56-yard free kick, which was the record for the longest free-kick goal in Major League Soccer history.

 During week two of the 2023 season, Zelarayán scored both of Columbus' goals in a 2–0 victory over D.C.
 United, earning the league's Player of the Week award in the process.
+Zelarayán scored the game-winning goal versus Chicago Fire FC, a 61-yard strike in the 93rd minute, leading Columbus to a 2–1 victory.
+In his final game for the Crew on July 23, Zelarayán scored his last goal for the club—a free-kick in the 2–1 win against St. Louis City SC in Leagues Cup—setting a club record with 9 free-kick goals across his time with the team.